tribixbite/awesome/README.md

 ## Vue

 *   [2501babe/revoken](https://github.com/2501babe/revoken) - web ui to revoke solana token approvals
+*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful personal/home server OS for self-hosting with an app store.
+Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
 *   [mynftgg/nft-project](https://github.com/mynftgg/nft-project) - Game code for mynftgg
 *   [paul-schaaf/spl-token-ui](https://github.com/paul-schaaf/spl-token-ui) - Interface for creating and managing SPL Tokens